motebus/ultrabook/Ultranet Apps/jujue-app User Guide.md

 * If bucket doesn't show for more then 5 mintues please ask for help
 * If you are replacing the file please check if the upload time is new
 * If you need to create a new bucket please ask for help
+* If you need to delete a specific file please ask for help
 ### //upload
 ![圖片](https://user-images.githubusercontent.com/77911816/174707999-0e45a0c0-44ef-4ca4-8257-19cde2a00732.png)